INSIDE: You will find 7 fun activities and ideas for exploring nature with children.

 Making a bird feeder out of a plastic bottle is a wonderful way to introduce the meaning of recycling to your kids.
 Not only that, when you are done you can sit, relax on fresh air and observe the diversity of birds coming to feed.

-For our feeder, I have got inspiration here, where you can also find the tutorial how to make an upcycled bird feeder using plastic bottles.
+For our feeder, I have got inspiration here, where you can also find the tutorial on how to make an upcycled bird feeder using plastic bottles.

 Pinwheels are so much fun for kids to run around.